bbauska/zombiePolitics/README.md

 brave new world of genetic determinism.</p>

 <p>Under such circmnstances, memory is lost; history is erased; knowledge becomes
-militarized, and education becomes more of a tool of domination than of empow­ erment.
-One result is not merely a collective ignorance over the meaning, nature, and possibilities of politics but a disdain for democracy itselfthat provides the con­ dition for a lethal combination of political apathy and cynicism on the one hand and a populist anger and an ethical hardening ofthe culture on the other.
+militarized, and education becomes more of a tool of domination than of empow­erment.
+One result is not merely a collective ignorance over the meaning, nature, and possibilities of politics but a disdain for democracy itselfthat provides the con­dition for a lethal combination of political apathy and cynicism on the one hand and a populist anger and an ethical hardening ofthe culture on the other.
 Symbolic and real violence are now the defining features of American society.
-Instead of appeal­ ing to the principles of social justice, moral responsibility, and civic courage, the anti­ public intellectuals and the market-driven institutions that support them laud common sense.
+Instead of appeal­ing to the principles of social justice, moral responsibility, and civic courage, the anti­public intellectuals and the market-driven institutions that support them laud common sense.
 What they don’t mention is that underlying such appeals is a hatred not merely for govemment but for democracy itself The rage will continue and the flirtations with violence will mount.
-Going rogue is now a metaphor for the death of democratic values and support for modes of symbolic and potentially real vio­ lence in which all vestiges of thought, self-reflection, and dialogue are destroyed.</p>
+Going rogue is now a metaphor for the death of democratic values and support for modes of symbolic and potentially real vio­lence in which all vestiges of thought, self-reflection, and dialogue are destroyed.</p>

 <p>As I have pointed out throughout this book, while the presence of zombies
 seems to dominate the news and the American political and cultural landscape, it